How can we divide the various types of helmets?

-In order to clean your helmet, you may only use water and soap or another product exclusively recommended by the manufacturer.
+In order to clean your helmet, you may only use water and soap.
 If your helmet has a completely detachable and washable lining, use exactly the same technique, cleaning the foam left by the soap with clean light water.
 Let it dry naturally and don't twist the pieces.

 How can I paint my helmet?